A Gender Pronoun Primer for the Uninitiated

 Generational Differences in Nonbinary Identity

 Each generation contemplates and experiences gender differently, and it can also be said that every individual’s identity is unique as a fingerprint as well.
-Our founder Dr. David Hargrove, who is in his 50s and has been part of the LGBTQ+ community for decades, noticed an uptick in conversations about nonbinary identity about five or six years ago.

 For some in the LGBTQ+ community, gender pronouns are cumbersome.
 Heather Shaw, a viral comedian based in Orlando, jokes that her pronouns — since she’s a funny gal — are hee/haw.